Support us | Visit us | Contact us

 The Royal Society Rosalind Franklin Award is awarded annually for an outstanding contribution to any area of science, technology, engineering or mathematics (STEM).
-The recipient of the award is expected to spend a proportion of the grant on implementing a project to raise the profile of women in STEM in their host institution and/or field of expertise in the UK.

 The award is supported by the Department of Business, Innovation and Skills and is named in honour of the biophysicist Rosalind Franklin (PDF).
 The first award was made in 2003.

 The medal is of silver gilt and is accompanied by a grant of £30,000.
 The recipient of the award is expected to spend a proportion of the grant on implementing a project to raise the profile of women in STEM in their host institution and/or field of expertise in the UK.
 There are no restrictions on the age of nominees, though it is anticipated that the award will be made to an individual in mid-career, with a maximum of 20 years post PhD or equivalent.
 Please see the terms and conditions of this award.
 The winner is also called upon to deliver a lecture at the Society.

 Nominations have now opened for this award.
 Please see these guidance notes on how to nominate.
 Please complete the two nomination forms Form A and Form B and return to firstname.lastname@example.org.
 The deadline for nominations is Friday 31 January 2014.

 The recipient is chosen by the Council of the Royal Society on the recommendation of the Rosalind Franklin Award Committee.

 Professor Sarah-Jayne Blakemore was awarded the 2013 Royal Society Rosalind Franklin Award and Lecture for her scientific achievements and her proposal to promote women in STEM.

 Clifford Paterson Lecture: Given on a subject in the field of engineering.